johnnzamba/cheat-codes/README.markdown

 ## Acknowledgement

-I want to acknowledge Matthew Hudson @matthud@gmail.com as the original owner of the development library. ie. codecov.
+I want to acknowledge Matthew Hudson @matthud@gmail.com as the original owner of the development library- codecov.

 ## License